JTrenerry/Vim-Cats/README.md

 # Vim-Cats
-I just want my cat in vim
+Learning vimscript so I can have my cat in vim